 8. Within the framework, various milestones and targets are identified, focusing on five interlinked dimensions: people-centred approach, policy, products, provision and personnel.
 These targets will be achieved by reinforcing assistive technology as essential health products and services; establishing systems with strong policies and good governance; enabling provision and service delivery; increasing the availability of quality-assured assistive products and strengthening the capacity of the workforce.
 Member States can adopt and adapt specific actions defined under each priority intervention outlined in this framework.

-9. The Regional Committee is invited to examine and adopt the actions proposed.
+9. The Regional Committee examined and adopted the actions proposed.

 CONTENTS

 Paragraphs